 For starters, consider the amount of chemicals you’re putting into your dog’s body.
 Are these necessary?
 Where are they coming from?
 His food?
 His environment?
 Or are they part of the regular vaccines or deworming protocols your vet recommends?

-Wherever they come from, are they overloading his system?
+Wherever they come from, chances are they’re overloading his system.

 Below are a few suggestions that will help support your dog’s gut: